mlvl36667/amm_arbitrage/README.md

-# Numerical Simulation for Optimal Liquidation Model
+# Numerical solver to obtain the stationary density of the mispricing process

 This repository provides C++ code, a Bash runner script, and a Python analysis script for numerically solving aspects arbitrage opportunities in on-chain AMMs on Ethereum 2.0.